frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise3.md

 (David pls make video thx)

-Your plate should:
+!!! tip "Remember..."
     - Copy at most 1 hole per tube from the "Use" tool
     - Use the mirror tool to make the right or left side of     mounting holes, instead of making a third linear pattern.

 ## When You're Ready